5 facts about panettone

 To protect the traditional and authentic processes of the Italian speciality, panettone is protected by law.
 We value traditional and authentic processes with our extra virgin olive oil production so this is right up our alley.
 The law states that to be called panettone it must be made with natural yeast.
 This was declared by decree to protect some of the best-known specialties of Italian confectionery characterization and traditions.
 Just like extra virgin olive oil, there are is a lot of fraud out there so beware of the fakes.

-Nudo’s Panettone is made using our extra virgin olive oil to replace most of the usual butter.
-There is still a bit of butter in it, but using extra virgin olive oil makes for a panettone that is soft and light in texture but still moist and with even more full of flavour.
-Plus that bit better for you always good at Christmas time!).
+Nudo’s Panettone is made using our extra virgin olive oil to instead of the usual butter.
+Using extra virgin olive oil makes for a panettone that is soft and light in texture but still moist and with even more full of flavour.
+Plus that bit better for you (always good at Christmas time!).
 Read more here about the story behind our olive oil panettone.

 It’s a best seller and anticipated favourite each Christmas, so get yours while you can.